Kim Lewis

-Kim Lewis (born 5 September 1963 in Sydney, New South Wales, Australia) is a television, stage and film actress, best known for her roles in TV series including Julie Scott in The Restless Years and as Jill Taylor / O'Donnell in the television soap opera Sons and Daughters.
+Kim Lewis (born 5 September 1963 in Sydney, Australia) is a television, stage and film actress, best known for her roles in TV series including Julie Scott in The Restless Years and as Jill Taylor / O'Donnell in the television soap opera Sons and Daughters.

 Film and TV roles

 Her first film role was as Ida Pender in Squizzy Taylor in 1981.
 Later television appearances include A Country Practice, Home and Away, All Saints and Packed to the Rafters.